 Once you’ve developed an identity, make sure you present that image consistently across different places where you appear.
-If you have a tagline, use it whether you are on television, radio or in an online interview.
+If you have a tagline, use it on television, radio, or in an online interview.

 You should never take on a cause to build your brand or gain exposure for yourself, but that does happen organically.

 It’s a little difficult to measure how well your personal branding performs, so it’s important to set some KPIs and track how well your efforts work.
 You could set a KPI of getting a certain number of conversions to your newsletter from website visitors.

 This shows you are targeting the right audiences, and they’re interested in more of what you have to offer.
 There are numerous measures showing how well your name recognition grows, so choose the ones that matter most to you.